-If you’re eligible, then after you’ve collected witnesses for your case, you should file a workers’ compensation claim.
+If you’re eligible, you should file a workers’ compensation claim after you’ve collected witnesses for your case.
 In California, you can both receive workers’ compensation benefits while filing a construction accident lawsuit simultaneously.
 So, if you can, there’s no reason to forgo filing for the benefits you rightly deserve.

 Step 5.
 Contact Our Construction Accident Firm For A Consultation